-Income tax for EU citizens working in Austria
+Income tax for EU citizens and other foreign citizens working in Austria

 Tax liability in Austria

 Only natural persons are liable for income tax in Austria.
-The Austrian Income Tax Act distinguishes between unrestricted and restricted liability for tax.
-The nationality of the person is not a material factor.
+The Austrian Income Tax Act distinguishes between unlimited and limited liability to pay tax.
+The nationality of the person is only in exceptional cases a material factor.

-If a person is subject to unrestricted tax liability, then all of their income in Austria and abroad (worldwide income) is assessed for tax in Austria.
+If a person is subject to unlimited tax liability, then all of their income in Austria and abroad (worldwide income) is assessed for tax in Austria.

-Employees with restricted tax liability can apply for an assessment of income that is subject to salary tax, which makes it possible to offset certain expenses against tax.
-For those subject to restricted tax liability, however, such an assessment adds the sum of 9.000 Euro to their tax base, which does not apply to those working under payroll accounting terms.
+Employees with limited tax liability can apply for an assessment of income that is subject to wage tax, which makes it possible to offset certain expenses against tax.
+For those subject to limited tax liability, however, such an assessment adds the sum of 9.000 Euro to their tax base, which does not apply to those working under payroll accounting terms.
 The reason for this is that the tax-free minimum subsistence level is taken into account by the country of residence.
-Since the tax-free limit in Austria is 11.000 Euro, this means that those with restricted tax liability have a remaining tax-free basic income of 2.000 Euro.
+Since the tax-free limit in Austria is 11.000 Euro, this means that those with limited tax liability have a remaining tax-free basic income of 2.000 Euro.

-EU and EEA citizens who are not resident in Austria but whose main income is in Austria (that is, 90 percent of their income comes from Austria, or income from other countries amounts to no more than 11.000 Euro in total) can apply for unrestricted tax liability.
-In such cases, despite the unrestricted tax liability, only Austrian income is assessed for tax purposes and the full tax-free minimum subsistence level of 11.000 Euro is taken into account.
-Moreover, personal tax credits and exceptional costs can be applied.
+EU and EEA citizens who are not resident in Austria but whose main income is in Austria (that is, 90 percent of their income comes from Austria, or income from other countries amounts to no more than 11.000 Euro in total) can apply for unlimited tax liability.
+In such cases, despite the unlimited tax liability, only Austrian income is assessed for tax purposes and the full tax-free minimum subsistence level of 11.000 Euro is taken into account.
+Moreover, personal tax deductions and extraordinary burdens can be applied.